pythonai200425/pages_ai/f_reinforcement/q01_into.md

 In our case:

-* The agent chooses one move: 🟡 / 📄 / ✂️
+* The agent chooses one empty square
-* The environment answers with a result
+* The environment updates the board and returns a result

 Possible results:

 * Win → good 😄
 * Lose → bad 😢
 * Draw → meh 😐
+* Or game continues

 ## 4️⃣ Rewards (how the agent feels)